babylonlabs-io/babylon-integration-deployment/deployments/btcstaking-bitcoind/README.md

 # public key (where the staked tokens will be sent to) and a Babylon account
 # (where the Babylon reward tokens will be sent to).
 The public keys of both are
 # visible from the command output.
-~ valcli daemon create-validator --key-name my_validator
+~ valcli create-validator --key-name my_validator
 {
     "babylon_pk": "0251259b5c88d6ac79d86615220a8111ebb238047df0689357274f004fba3e5a89",
     "btc_pk": "f6eae95d0e30e790bead4e4359a0ea596f2179a10f96dcedd953f07331918ca7"